wearetheframers/frame-core-wip/docs/plugins.md

 #### Default Permissions

-There are three default permissions that correspond to core services:
+There are no default permissions.
+You must explicitly specify permissions for each plugin and service you want to use.
+Here are three common permissions that correspond to core services:

 - `with_memory`: Enables access to the Memory service
 - `with_eq`: Enables access to the Emotional Intelligence (EQ) service